XadillaX/play-nes/README.md

-# nodenes
+# play-nes

-Desktop NES emulator in Node.js.
+A cross-platform desktop NES emulator powered by OpenGL in Node.js.

 ## Usage